dalehenrich/superDoit/README.md

 The -h, --help, -D, and --debug options are pre-defined and require no declarations to be included.
 If you want to change the options used for help and debugging, then you can use the [*customptions* section](examples/kitchenSink/uncommonCommandExample.stone#L6-L19)
 ### *method* section
-I'm sure that all of us have written workspaces that could have benefited from a local method or two and shell scripts are not different, so superDoit makes it possible to define methods in the script.
+I'm sure that all of us have written workspaces that could have benefited from a local method or two and shell scripts are no different, superDoit makes it possible to add local methods in the script.
 The *method* section defines a Smalltalk method, terminated by *%*, that can be called from within the script:
 ```
 #!/usr/bin/env superdoit_solo